Business Customs

 Currency

 Like the United States, Taiwan uses an electric current of 110 volts at 60 cycles.
-Appliances from Europe, Australia, or Southeast Asia will require an adaptor and may require a transformer depending on the electric device.
+Appliances from Europe, Australia, or Southeast Asia will require an adapter and may require a transformer depending on the electric device.
 Some buildings have 220-volt outlets for the use of air conditioners.

 Transportation